ppy/osu-wiki/wiki/Gameplay/Daily_challenge/en.md

 Beatmaps in the challenge are curated by a panel of contributors and are mainly set to [Featured Artist](/wiki/People/Featured_Artists) tracks.
 On certain days, these beatmaps may come with a mod forced onto users, requiring them to pass the beatmap with the selected mod.

-The current and all past daily challenges can be found on the [Daily Challenge rankings page](https://osu.ppy.sh/rankings/daily-challenge).
+The current and all past daily challenges can be found on the [daily challenge rankings page](https://osu.ppy.sh/rankings/daily-challenge).

 ## Game menu